jakegut/SimplePaintball/README.md

 [![Join our Discord server](https://discordapp.com/api/guilds/547121273684099102/widget.png?style=shield)](https://discordapp.com/invite/FHTtyT5)

 # SimplePaintball
 Spigot 1.14 Paintball Plugin.
-Made with the idea that the Minecraft accounts are shared, therefore no stats.
+Made with the idea that the Minecraft accounts are shared.

 Compatible with 1.13 - 1.14.2